los-circulos/t-02-montempo/docs/CONFIGURATION.md

-# t-02 active digital field-programmable electric control line timer with OLED display and optional metrics
+# t-02 semi-active digital field-programmable electric control line timer with OLED display and optional metrics

-Note: this document describes saved configuration and not pre-flicht programming.
+Note: this document describes saved configuration and not pre-flight programming.
 For latter, check FLYING.md

 Saved configuration includes items which rarely change, eg. setting voltage cut-off, number of motor poles etc.
 The configuration utility allows setting precise (digital) values for each setting and save them.
 Settings are